georgeerol/RoboticPerception/README.md

 ### Apply a Pass Through Filter to isolate the table and objects.
 When we have prior information about the location of a target in  the scene, we can apply a Pass Through Filter to remove useless data from our point cloud.
-The Pass Through Filter  works just like a cropping tool,which allows us to crop any given 3D point cloud by specifing an axis with cut-off values along that axis.
+The Pass Through Filter  works just like a cropping tool, which allows us to crop any given 3D point cloud by specifying  an axis with cut-off values along that axis.
 The region that we allow to pass through is referred as **region of interest**.

 By applying a Pass Through filter along  z axis (the height with respect to the ground) to our tabletop scene in the